 In 1996 he received the Region of Halton Lifesaving Award.

 About his former career, Des says, “What I enjoyed most about my work in the automotive sector was mentoring young staff through their various training programs.
 Working with technicians coming through apprenticeship programs was the most rewarding for me.
 Young people I helped along the way knew they could count on my support to get what they needed to complete their training.
 Some needed to get approval for oral exams; others needed help to facilitate understanding between their apprentice supervisor and themselves.
 I helped the first female technician I encountered in 25 years to apprentice in two different dealerships to earn her technician license.
 I always found myself sticking up for the underdog.
 That role seemed natural for me.
 Whenever possible I worked with high-school students in co-op programs, and took part in work placement programs for adults needing a second chance.
 I often asked school guidance counsellors to send me students they found most difficult to place.”
-In the photo above, Des is wearing a shirt made for him as a thank you from one of his young Davis clients who was thrilled with the results of his program.

 If you are a parent searching for help for your child or an adult looking to help yourself, you need to know that the Davis programs can and do work miracles.
 I know they do; I’m living proof.
 It would be my pleasure to share with you my experiences and answer any questions you might have about the Davis programs.